MASCOT Family Role

 Social:

 Can be highly successful, self-sufficient & seem well-adjusted.
 Seen by non-family adults as trustworthy, conscientious, mature & capable.
-Have good relationships with authority figures, volunteer often, over-involved in activities.
+Has good relationships with authority figures, volunteers often, over-involved in activities.
 Into everyone else’s business, a know-it-all, may have lots of friends, pets & ‘needy projects’controlling hero

 DEFENSES – Main one: Denial